alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

 -   Make a backup of the data in AWS Elasticache Redis

--   Exporte that backup-set to the AWS S3 bucket to get the RDB file
+-   Export that backup-set to the AWS S3 bucket to get the RDB file

 -   Transfer the RDB file to the pre-created Alibaba Cloud ECS storage.